U.S. Supreme Court Decisions

 In the United States, surcharging was historically prohibited by the card networks, but litigation resulted in a new era.

-On December 13, 2013, the U.S. District Court for the Eastern District of New York granted final approval of the interchange lawsuit settlement involving MasterCard, Visa and some banks.
-It was initially settled in July 2012 and, as one result, MasterCard and Visa began to allow surcharging in the United States in January 2013.
-For details, visit the official website (Payment Card Interchange Fee Settlement).
+On December 13, 2013, the U.S. District Court for the Eastern District of New York granted final approval of the interchange lawsuit settlement involving Mastercard, Visa and some banks.
+The lawsuit, which dates back to 2005, was initially settled in July 2012 and, as one result, Mastercard and Visa began to allow surcharging in the United States in January 2013.

 U.S. Supreme Court Will Not Hear Case